offirgolan/ember-parachute/README.md

 ### `defaultValue`

-The `defaultValue` option specifies the default value for the query param.
+**Required.** The `defaultValue` option specifies the default value for the query param.
 When a query param is set to its default value, it will not appear in the URL.

 ### `refresh`